 In 1999 the original Act was amended and the permissible foreign ownership threshold went from 40% up to 49%.
 This paved the way for a further acceleration in the condo market.

-As the tourist industry in Thailand flourished, the number of potential buyers visiting the country increased, and that is when condominium sales really began to take off.
+As the tourist industry in Thailand flourished, the number of potential buyers visiting the country increased.
+This is when condominium sales really began to take off.

 The 2008 Condominium Act

-The 2008 Act had no room to manoeuvre with the 49% ownership limit, as foreigners were unlikely to receive majority ownership of the land – even on fractional basis split between dozens of individual owners.
+The 2008 Act had no room to manoeuvre with the 49% ownership limit.
+This was because foreigners were unable to receive majority ownership of the land.
+This was even on fractional basis split between dozens of individual owners.

 The 2008 Condominium Act focused instead on a much more pressing issue for the authorities – protecting consumers.